 The “A” List

-This includes immediate family and your best friends from childhood through college.
+This includes immediate family and your best friends from childhood through college or university.

 The “B” List